App Spin-up

 Footnotes

-[1] … Windows developers, run .bat scripts from a Powershell or Command terminal:
+[1] … Windows developers, run .bat scripts from a Powershell or Command prompt:

 Use a powershell terminal for the .ps1 build scripts.